UMBC-Coral-Lab/trojai-submission-all/README.md

   * If automatic reconfiguration is run then the last set of training parameters used will be written in file specified by --metaparameters_filepath.

- 4. To run the SVM pipeline in inference mode on a model:
+ 4. To run the GCN pipeline in inference mode on a model:
   ```
   python entrypoint.py infer \
           --model_filepath ./model/id-00000119/model.pt \